sailwalpranjal/MarkdownEditSuite/README.md

 - **Accessibility Enhancements:** Implement features to improve accessibility, ensuring the editor is usable by individuals with disabilities.
 - **Localization:** Provide localization support to make the editor accessible to users in different languages and regions.
 - **Comprehensive Documentation:** Expand the documentation to cover all features and functionalities, offering detailed guides and tutorials for users.
-- **Community Engagement:** Foster a community around MarkdownEditSuite, encouraging user feedback and contributions to drive continuous improvement.
+- **Community Engagement:** Foster a community around Markdown_Editor, encouraging user feedback and contributions to drive continuous improvement.

 ## Acknowledgements